Yaron Peled

-Yaron Peled (ירון פלד; born May 23, 1969) is an Israeli producer and entrepreneur.
+Yaron Peled (ירון פלד; born May 23, 1969) is an Israeli producer.

 Personal life

 Peled graduated from the Herzliya Hebrew Gymnasium and served in the Israeli air force.

 He is the son of Miki Peled, one of Israel's most notable Impresarios.
 He is married with two kids and lives in Hofit.

 Entertainment and media

 Since 2003 Peled has been a partner in Solan Hafakot, the company producing the Festigal - a well known annual Israeli song and dance show for children starring some of the country's most notable performers.

 As part of his private company, Footprint investments, Peled helped produce local version of famous musical Billy Elliot the Musical starring Avi Kushnir and Dafna Dekel and bring to Israel Priscilla, Queen of the Desert (musical), both planned for the summer of 2016.
 His company will be bringing American stand-up comedian Kenny Kramer, the inspiration for the character of Cosmo Kramer from the television sitcom Seinfeld in March 2016 and was also involved in bringing to Israel the works of the Spanish surrealist painter Salvador Dalí for an exhibition that will open in Tel Aviv in April 2016.